Class 4 Laser Enclosures: A Quick Guide

 The Bottom Line

 Class 4 lasers are powerful, but dangerous.
-If you’re using one at your place of business, an enclosure is a necessity in protecting your team.
-It can also help you stay compliant, and will reduce the overall chances of accidents.
+If you’re using them at your place of business, an enclosure is almost always necessary to protect your employees.
+What’s more, it can also help you reach and remain in compliance, and can overall reduce the number of accidents in your workplace.

 Interested in creating class 4 laser enclosures at your location?
 Reach out to the experts at MachineEnclosure.com today for a quote on new spaces.